-Quartz is booming in popularity, and one of the reasons for this is the wide range of colours and patterns available.
+Quartz worktops are booming in popularity, and one of the reasons for this is the wide range of colours and patterns available.
 Although both Silestone and Technistone have an incredible array of colour choices, Silestone has more, with over 71 different colour options compared to Technistone’s 52.
 It is easy to find a colour that compliments your room.

-When cleaning a quartz worktop, it is better not to use harsh chemicals and instead opt for a mild, non-bleach and non-abrasive soap.
+When cleaning a quartz countertop, it is better not to use harsh chemicals and instead opt for a mild, non-bleach and non-abrasive soap.
 This applies to both Silestone and Technistone, with the properties of quartz meaning they are stain-resistant, but not stain-proof.
 This means spillages should be dealt with as soon as possible.

 A durable long-term investment

 Not all quartz is created equal and cutting corners in installation and cost can lead to replacements needed sooner than expected.
 Silestone and Technistone are both highly reputable and quality quartz.
 As long as you choose a master craftsman to fit your new worktops they can last over 15 years.
 This is also dependent on placement, as quartz can be damaged when in direct sunlight.

 Silestone and Technistone are both high-quality quartzes, with Silestone just having a slight edge in terms of colour palette.
 But in most cases, your choice will be based on availability and supplies.
 It is beneficial to contact an experienced stone craftsman and find out what kind of quartz they have available to you.